 Workplace behaviors can happen by accident or by design.

 Rituals are a repeated enactment of a particular set of behaviors, scripts, and interactions — they wire our brain for success.
-Workplace rituals have a special power to bring people together; they give us a sense of purpose, values, and meaning.
+Workplace rituals have the special power to bring people together; they give us a sense of purpose, values, and meaning.

 Ritual design is a powerful way to purposefully generate change.
-It’s about create small, symbolic acts that will encourage the behaviors an organization rewards.
+It’s about create small, symbolic acts that will encourage the behaviors which an organization rewards.

 What Is Ritual Design?

-Identify a problem or tension that is slowing down your team and design a ritual to fix it.
+Identify a problem or tension that is slowing your team down and design a ritual to fix it.

 This exercise is ideal to develop a problem-solving mindset.
-Rather than expecting others to solve conflicts, it helps teams take ownership and jump into action.
+Rather than expecting others to solve conflicts, it helps teams to take ownership and jump into action.

 How to Design Workplace Rituals

 1. Identify the tension

 Do you want the team to be more candid when providing feedback?
 Do you want to regain momentum and pride?
 Does your team suffer from analysis-paralysis?
 Are egos or titles getting in the way?